lando-cal/tech-notes/docs/saltstack.md

 ## Common commands

+All `salt*` commands require root access, so use sudo or log in as root.

 - `salt`: Salt allows for commands to be executed across a swath of remote systems in parallel.
 This means that remote systems can be both controlled and queried with ease.
 - `salt-call`: The salt-call  command is used to run module functions locally on a minion instead of executing them from the master.
 Salt-call is used to run a Standalone Minion, and was originally created for troubleshooting.
 - `salt-cloud`: Salt Cloud is the system used to provision virtual machines on various public clouds via a cleanly controlled profile and mapping system.